rossum-computing/hyperledger-fabric-mining/README.md

 To use the application we need a webpage interface, this was built with Angular 7.

 - Go into "hyperledger-fabric-mining/blockchain-network/mining_registrar" folder.
-- Here run `npm install` command to install necessary packages for the angular app.
+- Here run `sudo npm install` command to install necessary packages for the angular app.
 - Once the installation is done, run `ng serve -o` command, once the Angular files are compiled a webpage will be opened on "localhost:4200".

 With this we will be able to interact with our Blockchain.